 Metal FatigueCombots could roll out of the assembly bay packing light artillery, missiles pods, or lasers mounted on their legs.
 Armed Legs are the earliest leg research options available.

 Variant in Metal Gear Solid 4 and Metal Gear Rising: Revengeance.
 Raiden's cyborg body doesn't have any weapons in it's legs, but he has rubberized heels that allow him to grip knives and swords with his feet.
-Most of his stronger slices are executed with his feet, making him male version of a Kick Chick.
+Most of his stronger slices are executed with his feet, making him a male version of a Kick Chick.

 Tikedi in Prophecy Of The Circle use metal claws strapped to their feet in their hunting routine for chasing tekk, a much bigger reptilian/avian species.